canceltimeshare/dispute_editor_stylesheet/README.md

 # dispute_editor_stylesheet

+## Purpose
-Repo for CSS Stylesheet for EditorJS Letter Editor
+This repo holds only one document, the CSS Stylesheet for EditorJS Letter Editor for internal company use.